clemisch/jaxtomo/README.md

 * Fan beam
 * FBP
 * ... all with a flat detector
+* FP and BP registered as respective transpose for autodiff with JAX

 ## Todo

 * Cone beam
-* Registering FP and BP as their respective transpose for autodiff with JAX
 * Curved detector

 ## Proof of concept